 The American Left needs to quit kidding itself.
 The authoritarians are not going to stop until they destroy the American Left.
 Men like Art Pope, Charles Koch, Steve Bannon, Karl Rove, Newt Gingrich, Harold Hamm, and Peter Thiel are not interested in true participatory democracy.
 They despise democratic process.
 They hate free speech, a critical media, an activist, objective scientific community, and a socially-aware populace.
 Everyone of them wants the establishment of a corporate police state, run by and for the very richest of the rich.
 They seek nothing less than the unconditional surrender of the American Left.
 This isn’t fear-mongering, it is fact.

 Compromise, accommodation, and patience have gotten the Left to this dire point in history.
 And yet, the Democratic Party elite still calls for acceptance of the radical right and Trump.
 Last month, Hillary Clinton stated that the Left needed to give Trump a chance.
 No, the Left should not give the fascist a chance.
 It should not give him an inch.
 An impassioned, coordinated, and targeted obstructionism should confront Trump from the very first day of his presidency.
-Trump should be given no quarter.
-Anyone who cooperates with him, whether Charles Schumer, Nancy Pelosi, Bernie Sanders, Tim Cook, or Al Gore must be held accountable.

 For far too long, corporate authoritarians have succeeded in distorting America’s institutions for their own self-interested agenda.
 The Left, long dominated by Clintonian Democrats, made the mistake of fighting its battles with the radical right in arenas that favored big corporate money – such as in the halls of Congress or along K Street.